Holdlen2DH/VariationalGaussianCopula/README.md

 # Matlab code for the paper

-Shaobo Han, Xuejun Liao, David Dunson, and Lawrence Carin, "Variational Gaussian Copula Inference", The 19th International Conference on Artificial Intelligence and Statistics (AISTATS 2016), Cadiz, Spain, May, 2016
+Shaobo Han, Xuejun Liao, David B. Dunson, and Lawrence Carin, "Variational Gaussian Copula Inference", The 19th International Conference on Artificial Intelligence and Statistics (AISTATS 2016), Cadiz, Spain, May, 2016

 # Details